cython/cython/docs/src/userguide/sharing_declarations.rst

             from module cimport name [as name] [, name [as name] ...]

-Here is an example. :file:`dishes.pxd` is a definition file which exports a C data type. :file:`restaurant.pyx` is an implementation file which imports and uses it.
+Here is an example. :file:`dishes.pxd` is a definition file which exports a C data type. :file:`restaurant.pyx`/:file:`restaurant.py` is an implementation file which imports and uses it.

 .. literalinclude:: ../../examples/userguide/sharing_declarations/dishes.pxd
     :caption: dishes.pxd